SolomonGithu/object_detection_and_tracking-centroid_based_algorithm/README.md

 ![Project demo](media/object_detection_and_tracking_GIF.gif)

+Please read up on the project's documentation on [hackster.io page](https://www.hackster.io/sologithu/object-detection-with-centroid-based-tracking-8b10e0) to help you get started on your own creation.

 Quick start :computer:

 You can find the public Edge Impulse project here: [Object detection and tracking](https://studio.edgeimpulse.com/public/250177/latest).
 Feel free to clone it to your Edge Impulse projects.